shapon2004/focusgate/README.md

-# A chrome extension to for keep focus during study or office work.
-A comprehensive tool to define settings on demand or daily basis.
+## A chrome extension to keep focus during study or office work.
+A comprehensive tool to define settings on-demand or daily basis.
+Custom block sites where you can add any sites that you want to block.